amirr0r/notes/en-EN.md

 - realm = domaine?
 - invaluable experience = expérience inestimable
 - broadly speaking = d'une manière générale
+- As a general rule of thumb = En règle générale
 - "**Low-hanging fruit**" is a common metaphor in business that refers to **doing the easiest task first**